isomerpages/gb-assist/pages/solutionrepo/solution715.md

 #### Description

-Pixie Tech s temperature screening solution for staff and visitors management include facial recognition with and without mask and integration to door access.
+Pixie Pitch's Health Science Authority (HSA) certified temperature screening solution for staff and visitors management include facial recognition with and without mask and optional integration to door access.
 It will sound an alarm on site and send an email if temperature detected above threshold.
+Data storage on Local Network within installed location.

 #### Details of Solution